james-karsten/MGCodeDetector/README.md

 | M306 - Model Predictive Temp.
 Control  | 2.0.9.4        | thermal                           | MPCTEMP                                                                 | Set MPC values for a hotend.                             |
 | M710 - Controller Fan settings         | 2.0.5.2        | thermal                           | CONTROLLER_FAN_EDITABLE                                                 | Set or report controller fan settings.                   |

+DISCLAIMER: Some test methods are generated with the help of GPT model 4o as well as the regular expressions.